Lombiq/GitHub-Actions/Docs/Workflows.md

-These workflows can be invoked through the `call-build-workflow` step from any other repository's workflow.
+These workflows can be invoked from a step from any other repository's workflow.
 The utilize [our composite actions](Actions.md).

 In addition to the below short explanations and samples, check out the inline documentation of the workflow you want to use, especially its parameters.
 These examples don't necessarily utilize all parameters.